techboulnp-gif/osTicket-Lab/README.md

 ## 📋 Objective

-A comprehensive demonstration of installing, configuring, and operating osTicket—a professional open-source ticketing system—on Windows Server with IIS, PHP, and MySQL.
+A comprehensive demonstration of installing, configuring, and operating osTicket, a professional open-source ticketing system on Windows Server with IIS, PHP, and MySQL.
 This project showcases complete infrastructure deployment, database administration, application configuration, and real-world support ticket workflows from both customer and staff perspectives.

 ***